AnyLog-co/documentation/secure network.md

 id sign !member where key = node and password = demo2

 json !member
-blockchain insert where policy = !member and local = true  and master = !master_node
+blockchain insert where policy = !member and local = true  and master = !ledger_conn
 ```

 ### Step 5 - Generate keys to a user